Using the Vivid Pack Avalanche Tools Pocket

 The Rescue Pocket Came First

-I started with the rescue pocket; I wanted a straight zipper–the easiest motion to use intuitively.
+I started with the rescue pocket; I wanted a straight zipper–the easiest motion to use intuitively and the least likely to catch on a corner.
 I wanted the strongest zipper I could find so we employed the YKK ELA zipper designed specifically for increased abrasion resistance and burst strength.
 Open the zipper and your probe is the first tool available.
 We made the pocket large to make accessing safety tools as easy as possible.
 THEN we designed the rest of the pack.

 Packing the Pingora Vivid Backcountry Rescue Pocket